 An additional part of the program immersed us in the world of the Environment Collaborative, which is an ongoing project specifically aimed at designing the d.school customized studio space to foster radical interpersonal collaboration and creativity.
 We had a chance to take a look at, learn about and experience many of its great features, props and functionalities.

-We look forward to welcoming our d.-friends soon in Amsterdam @ PICNIC 2010.
-To be continued...
+We look forward to welcoming our d.friends soon in Amsterdam @ PICNIC 2010.